Department Criteria for Appointment to Lecturer

 The department’s Faculty Status Committee and lecturer representatives appointed to the committee for this assignment will make recommendations to the chair regarding the lecturer appointments.

 1. A minimum of two complete years’ full-time teaching experience in the First-Year Writing Program at West Georgia.

-2. Minimum of a master’s degree (candidates with a doctorate may apply).
+2. A minimum degree requirement of an M.A. in English (candidates with a doctorate may apply).

-4. Evidence of a commitment to the First-Year Writing Program and its guiding principles.
+4. Evidence of a commitment to the First-Year Writing Program and its pedagogical principles.

 1. A letter that articulates the candidate’s interest in teaching first-year writing courses and participating in the First-Year Writing Program.
 The letter should also include a statement of the candidate’s teaching philosophy and address #3 and #4 under the eligibility requirements above.

 3. A current syllabus from ENGL 1101 and ENGL 1102.

 5. Student evaluations from courses taught at West Georgia over the previous two years.
 Applicants will not need to gather and submit these.
 They will be available through the department office.

 6. Classroom Teaching Observations.
 These will be coordinated by the Faculty Status Committee as part of the assessment of applicants.